RepairClinic.com - Appliance parts, accessories and FREE repair advice

 Simple Electromagnet

-Being that this solenoid is just a single coil of wire, it can be tested for continuity to see if it is open or not.
+Being that this solenoid is just a single, continuous coil of wire, it can be tested for continuity to see if it is open or not.
 Electrical Coil SymbolThe exact resistance doesn't usually matter as long as it has some resistance (ie. shows continuity).
 The symbols to the right shows how such a component may appear on an electrical schematic or wiring diagram.

 Testing a solenoid coil